Molla Badji

 Molla Badji is an Iranian folktale collected and translated by researcher Adrienne Boulvin and published in 1975.
 It is related to the theme of the calumniated wife and is classified in the international Aarne-Thompson-Uther Index as ATU 707, "The Three Golden Children".
-These tales refer to stories where a girl promises a king she will bear a child or children with wonderful attributes, but her jealous relatives or the king's wives plot against the babies and their mother.
+These tales refer to stories where a girl promises a king she will bear a child or children with wonderful attributes, but her jealous relatives or the king's other wives plot against the babies and their mother.
 Variants are collected in Iran and in other Iranian languages and among Iranic peoples.